 From Buffalo and Niagara Falls to East Aurora and Williamsville, countless beery destinations await to serve you a frosty glass of the good stuff and even more are opening soon.
 Picking the right place to go can be tricky (who are we kidding, you should go to all of them), so let us help put your mind at ease and make your decision a little easier with our Ultimate Guide to Buffalo Beer Bars.
-What we have provided here is a hand-picked list of the bars that have their finger on the pulse of the world of beer both here and away.
+What we have provided here is a hand-picked list of the bars that have their finger on the pulse of the world of beer both here and away, in no particular order.

 1. Allen Burger Venture (ABV)

 There aren’t many more satisfying combinations in this world than beer and burgers.
 Thankfully for all of us, these are two things Allen Burger Venture, aka ABV, do very well.
 With 24 rotating taps of fresh craft beer, bourbon flights and dozens of unique dry-aged, grass-fed Angus beef burgers, including the Italian Sausage Burger and the Spanish Chorizo Burger, Allen’s ABV is one-stop shop for all of best Buffalo has to offer.
 They have a late night and takeout menus available.

 Mr. Goodbar has been a staple of the Elmwood area since 1968, thanks to over 30 taps and a beer engine pouring micro and import cask-conditioned ales, as well as canned and bottled beer from around the world.
 Goodbar offers some of the area’s best chicken wings as well (don’t sleep on the tater tots), in addition to beer-centric events (like the annual Buffalo Cask Fest), live music most nights, open mic nights for both music and comedy and karaoke.
 You can also pretty much find drink specials any night of the week at Mr. Goodbar.